simulogics/airlinesim-docs/content/docs/beginners-guide/scheduling-flights/index.md

 ![Flight Scheduling](fleet_04.png "Flight Scheduling")

+Clicking on the scheduling symbol leads you to a page with your empty schedule.
+Here you'll be able to create your first flight number.

 ![Creating a New Flight Number](scheduling_05.png "Creating a New Flight Number")

-Clicking on the scheduling symbol leads you to a page with your empty schedule.
 To add a new flight:

 * Enter a new flight number (without the airline code).
 * Select a departure airport and time.